dicook/IBC2020/README.md

 Follow the slides at https://www.dicook.org/files/ibc2020/slides#1

+Video of the talk is at https://www.youtube.com/watch?v=AQQth2e67C4 (this was a backup video for the live talk.)

 ### These are my favorite resources for learning how to make xaringan slides

 - https://arm.rbind.io/slides/xaringan.html